-24These include the SE Seattle Office, three Seattle Metro offices (of which two are now closed), the West Seattle Office, and the Northgate Office.
+&lt;sup>24 These include the Southeast Seattle Office, three Seattle Metro offices (of which two are now closed), the West Seattle Office, and the Northgate Office.

-25These offices are the Spokane OMMU, Spokane Gang Unit, and Spokane Special Assault Unit; Tacoma Unit Offices 1 and 2; Everett OMMU (now closed) and the Everett Unit Office; and the Bellevue Office, Auburn Office, Federal Way Office, Burien Office, the Kent Field Unit, and the Renton Office (other King County offices).
+&lt;sup>25 These offices are the Spokane Offender Minimum Management Unit (OMMU), the Spokane Gang Unit, and the Spokane Special Assault Unit; Tacoma Unit Offices 1 and 2; Everett OMMU (now closed) and the Everett Unit Office; and the Bellevue Office, Auburn Office, Federal Way Office, Burien Office, Kent Field Unit, and Renton Office (other King County offices).

-26I save plots of raw employment and earnings means for the Online Appendix; these are less informative due to the smaller sample size.
+&lt;sup>26 I save plots of raw employment and earnings means for the appendix; these are less informative because of the smaller sample size.